 Tipping for excellent service is not expected but is always appreciated in Nepal.
 It is advisory but not compulsory to tip your drivers and guide at the end of the tour.
 For their troubles, the station and Hotel porters should be tipped a small amount.

 You can find a variety of transportation like hiring a motorbike, or it may be a deluxe car.
-Vehicle ranging from automobile to Coaches are available at a reasonable price.
-The road condition of Nepal is deplorable, and it may take you several hours to cover a journey by road although it’s in a short distance.
-Traveling by air is another main option to avoid hassle and tiring journey by road.
+Vehicles ranging from automobiles to Coaches are available at a reasonable price.
+The road condition of Nepal is deplorable, and it may take you several hours to cover a journey by road although it’s a short distance.
+Traveling by air is another main option to avoid hassle and tiring journeys by road.
 The local transport is not reliable as it is full of crowds and be aware of pickpocketing.

 In any major currency, the visa fee is payable at Kathmandu Tribhuvan International Airport or any other entry point by land.

 Autumn is the main trekking and touring season in Nepal.
-From morning to evening during this season the weather is crystal clear, giving a breathtaking view of the Himalaya.
-While night gets cold and the days are warm in mountain areas, but in major areas, the trails are always busy with the foreigner.
+From morning to evening during this season the weather is crystal clear, giving a breathtaking view of the Himalayas.
+While night gets cold and the days are warm in mountain areas, in major areas, the trails are always busy with a foreigner.

 Winter is the quiet, low season for trekking and tours because the weather will be cold in the Himalayas.
 There will be heavy snowfall.
 However, easy and short trekking can be done at this time.

 Days are short and chilling.
-Culture visits and places of low altitude are famous for winter.
+Cultural visits and places of low altitude are famous for winter.
 If you still love extra adventure, you may select trekking in the Annapurna and Langtang Everest regions.
-The excellent thing in travel this season is less crowded with people at lodge and trails
+The excellent thing about travel this season is less crowded with people at lodges and trails

 Traveling in Nepal, the very much suitable season is Spring.
 It is a time when forest meadows and trees will get green which is everywhere within your surroundings.
-During the day and in the evening time it might rain occasionally.
-In the whole forest, it is a season for blooming flowers including bush flowers and Rhododendron.
-This season is also suitable for climbing peaks and high passes treks.
+During the day and in the evening time, it might rain occasionally.
+In the whole forest, it is a season for blooming flowers including bush flowers and Rhododendrons.
+This season is also suitable for climbing peaks and high pass treks.
 So after autumn due to the excellent weather spring is the best choice for trekkers and climbers.

 The Bay of Bengal in India determines the monsoon of Nepal.
 The monsoon season is known as the offseason in Tourism in Nepal.
-And it is one major travel tips for Nepal.
+And it is one major travel tip for Nepal.
 It is because of frequent landslides and muddy trails.
 But one can do treks to some area which lies in the rain shadow area.
-Monsoon is a lovely season to explore the forbidden kingdom of Upper Mustang, Jomsom and, sacred pilgrimage destination Muktinath some of the other trails of the Annapurna region.
-Rich in cultural and natural heritages, Tibet and Dolpo are other places to explore at the time of monsoon.
+Monsoon is a lovely season to explore the forbidden kingdom of Upper Mustang, Jomsom, sacred pilgrimage destination Muktinath some of the other trails of the Annapurna region.
+Rich in cultural and natural heritages, Tibet and Dolpo are other places to explore during the time of monsoon.